samyiin/EnglishDictionary/README.md

 Anyways, so in short, to avoid answering all these complicated questions, I will define here that Domain specific term is considered abbreviation in my dictionary - even when they themsleves have abbreviation.
 Because sometimes they started with being acronymes of real english word.

+## Strings that represents types in programming
+I also manually collected strings that represents types in programming, like "list" or "lst".
+This is some sort of domain specific jargon.
+But it's useful to make the distinction for the purpose of my masters thesis, so I added this functionality to the dictionary.

 ## Word frequency
 I use other people's repository directory, so just go look at theirs.
 One major thing is word frequency is google's n-gram data, and this python library does contain the google n-gram data, so I think it is very comprehensive.
 Here is the link: